bfontaine/ud/README.md

 $ ud <word>
 ```

 It scrape only the first page of definitions.
-You can reduce the number of
-definitions with some options:
+It support a few options:

 - `-n`, `--count`: maximum number of definitions (default: 10)
 - `-r`, `--ratio`: minimum upvotes/downvotes ratio (default: 0.0)
 - `-u`, `--up`: shortcut for `--ratio 1`.
 With this option, only the definitions
   which have more upvotes than downvotes are shown
+- `--no-color`: disable colored output.

 In a Ruby file: